kajamiko/ridiculous_riddle/README.md

 6. Leaderboard page is displaying the content of the leaderboard.json file.

-7. Cheating prevention feature - if the app detects some inconsistency in scoring, it redirects to a separate page, where user is offered to choose either go back to where he was, or to get to the banned users list.
+7. Cheating prevention feature - if the app detects some inconsistency in scoring, it redirects to a separate page, where user is offered to choose either go back to where he was.

 8. Restarting feature - it simply clears session from particular user's data.

 9. Error handling - in case of an error, it displays custom page.

+### Features removed

+There was also a possibility of putting username on a banned users list, but it was impractical.

 ## Technologies Used